justinleetyler/justinleetyler.github.io/catalog.md

 > The Taoists say wae can't depend on anything. -p.
 323 -q
 > According to what has been taught in our religious theories, a human being consists of three sheaths: the body, the mind, and the soul. -p.
 326 -q
 > All phenomena are empty, and we ourselves are empty.
 By dissolving our attachment to body, mind, and spirit, we dissolve the veils that divide us from the Tao. -p.
 328 -q
-Minkman, Jen. -- The island. -- Computer data (1 file : 248 KB). -- Patchwork Press, 2013. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- Title from Amazon.com desc. -- AISN B00D3GNJWY. -- DDC 813.
+Minkman, Jen. -- The island. -- Computer data (1 file : 248 KB). -- Patchwork Press, 2013.. -- System requirements: Kindle app. -- Title from Amazon.com desc. -- AISN B00D3GNJWY. -- DDC 813.
 > One hundred and fifty years have passed... -q
 > We only gather to share our knowledge, but that’s all.
 This is how we prevent conflicts. -q
 > Bookkeeper: Head of the other people. -f